chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 ```

 ## Passing Arguments
-Often your systems will require some context when they're being triggered.
-To solve this, this package provides a set of events with commonly used types which can be used to carry information to your systems.
+Often systems will require some context when they're being triggered.
+To solve this, this package provides a set of events with commonly used types which can be used to carry information.

-### Raising With Editor
+### Raising Events With Arguments In Unity Components
 To create an event asset which carries information, right-click in the _Project Window_ and select an event with a specific type from _Create/Scriptable Event/*_:
 <p align="center">
   <img width="70%" src="scriptable-event-arg-create.png"/>
 </p>

-Next, you'll need to add a listener for this specific event type.
+Next, a listener for this specific event type must be added into the scene.
 Each _Scriptable Event_ type contains a corresponding listener component.
-Typed event listeners work the same as _Simple Scriptable Event Listener_ components, the only caveat is that when selecting methods in the _On Raised_ [Unity Event] field, you need to make sure to select a **dynamic** method:
+Typed event listeners work the same way as _Simple Scriptable Event Listener_ components, the only caveat is that when selecting methods in the _On Raised_ [Unity Event] field, **dynamic** methods have to be selected:
 <p align="center">
   <img hspace="2%" width="26%" src="scriptable-event-arg-listener-components.png"/>
   <img hspace="2%" width="40%" src="scriptable-event-arg-listener-dynamic.png"/>